FAIRFIELD WOMEN’S CLUB

 Article XII: Parliamentarian Authority

-12.1 Robert’s Rules of Order, newly revised shall be the authority on all questions of parliamentary procedure not covered in these By-laws.
+12.1 Robert’s Rules of Order shall be the authority on all questions of parliamentary procedure not covered in these By-laws.

 Article XIII: Amendments

-13.1 These By-laws may be amended by two-thirds vote of the members present at a General Meeting, provided amendment(s) has (have) been presented to the membership at a previous General Meeting.
+13.1 These By-laws may be amended by a majority vote of the members present at a regular meeting, providing amendment(s) has (have) been presented to the membership at a previous regular meeting.